 We’re a coalition for civic participation across art, creative, community, business, technology, philanthropy, and government sectors.
 We believe art has the capacity to move people to action, deepen public discussions around civic agency, and serve as a vehicle to civic participation.
-Ignited by San Francisco’s Office of Civic Engagement and Immigrant Affairs (OCEIA) and in partnership with trusted institutions and messengers—including our headquarters and Lead Partner Yerba Buena Center for the Arts (YBCA)—we’ve launched a city-wide arts-driven campaign to galvanize communities to participate in the 2020 Census to receive their fair share of resources and representation.
+Ignited by San Francisco’s Office of Civic Engagement and Immigrant Affairs (OCEIA) and in partnership with trusted institutions and messengers, we’ve launched a multilingual arts-driven campaign to galvanize communities to participate in the 2020 Census to receive their fair share of resources and representation.

 Although the movement is starting locally, the goal is to set off a national spark.
 Reach out and let us know how we can support your community.

-Art+Action is a small but mighty team comprised of Amy Kisch, Founder + Artistic Director of Social Impact; Amy Schoening, Director of Campaign Messaging + Creative; Brittany Ficken, Executive Producer + Project Director; Robert Saywitz, Design Director; and Lindsay George, Project Associate + Website Project Manager.
-We’d be nowhere without the support of our Coalition Partners, Creative Collaborators, and community.
+Art+Action is a small but mighty team comprised of Amy Kisch, Founder + Artistic Director of Social Impact; Amy Schoening, Director of Campaign Messaging + Creative; Brittany Ficken, Executive Producer + Project Director; Robert Saywitz, Design Director; Lindsay George, Project Associate + Website Project Manager; and Louella Acquino, National Expansion Associate Director.
+We’d be nowhere without the support of our Coalition Partners, Creative Collaborators, donors, and community.

 Let’s build the movement.
 Reach out to learn more about being a part of the Art+Action Coalition as a Partner, Member, or Volunteer.